-In the First Chronicles Of Thomas Covenant Covenant's breaking the Staff of Law in self-defense has only good consequences.
+In the First The Chronicles of Thomas Covenant Covenant's breaking the Staff of Law in self-defense has only good consequences.
 Then in the Second Chronicles the act turns out to have enabled continuing and rather imaginative evil and suffering on a massive scale.
 Cue a lengthy quest to repair the damage.

 In the third book of Alastair Reynolds' Revelation Space trilogy, the Inhibitors are finally wiped out; however, it is implied that their absence is what allows a swarm of von Neumann machines to eventually consume literally the entire universe.
 As such this also counts as an Inferred Holocaust.